It4innovations/hyperqueue/docs/deployment/allocation.md

     These parameters are configured using other means, see [below](#parameters).

 Once the queue is created, HyperQueue will start asking for allocations in order to provide computing resources (HyperQueue workers).
-The exact behaviour of the automatic allocation process is described [below](#behaviour).
+The exact behavior of the automatic allocation process is described [below](#behavior).
 You can create multiple allocation queues, and you can even combine PBS queues with Slurm queues.

 ### Parameters